BlockMedical/BlockMedical/README.md

 a local `npm` web-server.
 Behind the scene, it also tap into Ethereum blockchain for you to interact with the Smart Contract.
 The wallet requires you to use FireFox browser to interact with Ethereum.

+Prerequisite:
+1. You will need to have Docker installed first, see: https://docs.docker.com/install/

+Install and Run (For Mac OSX User):
 1. Download the zip file from this Github repository https://github.com/BlockMedical/bc-ipfs/archive/master.zip
-2. Unzip it and run the command from a Terminal `run-dev.sh`
+2. Unzip it and run the command from a Terminal `run.sh` or double-click it.
 3. Open Firefox and access http://localhost:3000
 4. Click on `choose` and start uploading your file
 5. Unlock your MetaMask Wallet and go to https://www.myetherwallet.com/#contracts